SeldonIO/seldon-core/docs-gb/installation/learning-environment/self-hosted-kafka.md

 ---
-description: Integrate self-hosted Kafka with Seldon Core 2.
+description: Learn how to set up and configure self-hosted Kafka with Seldon Core 2 using Strimzi operator in Kubernetes.
+This comprehensive guide covers Kafka cluster deployment, node pool configuration, TLS encryption, topic isolation, and Helm customization for production-ready ML model serving.
 ---
 # Self-hosted Kafka